gattilorenz/Xenix-doom/README.md

 TODO:
 - The status bar/HUD is partially black (?)
-- Key repeat is not handled and makes the game vaguely unplayable
 - Implement I_UpdateNoBlit for faster refresh
-- Use a loop in I_GetEvent to consume all events in the queue
+- Use a loop in I_GetEvent to consume all events in the queue?
-- Handle all keyboard input
 - Quitting kills the shell?